What civil engineering work is required for the High-Luminosity LHC?

 - A shaft around 80 metres deep

-- An underground service hall that will notably house cryogenics equipment
+- An underground service cavern that will notably house cryogenics, cooling and ventilation equipment

-- Four tunnels measuring around 50 metres in length, connecting the new structures to the accelerator tunnel.
+- Four galleries measuring around 50 metres in length, connecting the new structures to the accelerator tunnel.
 These will house specific hardware, such as radiofrequency equipment.

 Who is carrying out the work?